DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ##  0.1 0.5    0.7 0.8   1 0.64932 0.1505716 10000       0
 ```

-Remember from our lessons on probability, these results for the mean and standard deviation do not depend on the CLT.
+Remember from our chapters on probability, these results for the mean and standard deviation do not depend on the CLT.
 They are results from the properties of expectation on independent samples.
 The distribution of the sample mean (i.e., the shape of the sampling distribution) is approximately normal as a result of the CLT, Figure \@ref(fig:dens214-fig).

 <div class="figure">
 <img src="21-Central-Limit-Theorem_files/figure-html/dens214-fig-1.png" alt="Sampling distribution of the sample proportion with sample size of 10." width="672" />